 May - Grant proposes to Julia Dent.
 She does not initially accept, but when Grant returns following a short visit to his family's home in Ohio, she agrees to a secret engagement.
 Grant joins his regiment which has moved to Louisiana in anticipation of border disputes with Mexico over the U.S. annexation of Texas.

 Grant serves in the Mexican-American War.
-Despite being assigned as quartermaster, he faces battle numerous times, including Churabusco, Chapultepec and Buena Vista.
+Despite being assigned as quartermaster, he faces battle numerous times, including Palo Alto, Churabusco and Chapultepec.

 August 22 - Grant returns to St. Louis and marries Julia Dent at the Dent city home at 4th & Cerre.